-- The project's key idea/takeaway; - Project title, Prime Recipient, Principal Investigator, and Key Participant information; and - Requested EERE funds and proposed applicant cost share.
+- Any key graphics (illustrations, charts and/or tables); - The project's key idea/takeaway; - Project title, Prime Recipient, Principal Investigator, and Key Participant information; and - Requested EERE funds and proposed applicant cost share.

-7. SUBAWARD BUDGET JUSTIFICATION (EERE 335)
+7. SUBAWARD BUDGET JUSTIFICATION (EERE159)

-Applicants must provide a separate budget justification, EERE 335 (i.e., budget justification for each budget year and a cumulative budget) for each subawardee that is expected to perform work estimated to be more than \$250,000 or 25 percent of the total work effort (whichever is less).
+Applicants must provide a separate budget justification, EERE 159 (i.e., budget justification for each budget year and a cumulative budget) for each subawardee that is expected to perform work estimated to be more than \$250,000 or 25 percent of the total work effort (whichever is less).
 The budget justification must include the same justification information described in the "Budget Justification" section, above.
-Save each subaward budget justification in a Microsoft Excel file using the following convention for the title

-"ControlNumber LeadOrganization Subawardee Budget Justification".
+Save each subaward budget justification in a Microsoft Excel file using the following convention for the title "ControlNumber LeadOrganization Subawardee Budget Justification".